home-assistant/home-assistant.io/source/_integrations/template.markdown

 ### Change the icon when a state changes

-This example demonstrates how to use template to change the icon as it's state changes.
-This icon is referencing it's own state.
+This example demonstrates how to use template to change the icon as its state changes.
+This icon is referencing its own state.

 {% raw %}